hanseltime/yarn-cfn-resource-template/invoke_inputs/README.md

 For our test runs, in reality, you probably just want to connect both to a test account, so the credentials get distributed for both provider and caller sessions of the aws-sdk.

-## Requests for the actual TypeFunction entrypoint

-If you want to store requests for testing the actual TypeFunction entrypoint, you will want to match the `HandlerRequest` type from your `cloudformation-cli-typescript-lib` package.

-TODO: setting up that template and how to test that would be pretty sweet if there's a use case for it.